michibol/ipcc/README.md

 - **U.S. State-level institutions**
 - **U.S. Federal institutions**

+The full list of institutions covered, within each category, is provided [`here`](overton_institutions.md).

 ---

 ## Figure 3 – UNFCCC Documentation

 References to IPCC outputs within UNFCCC documentation are identified using a novel textual dataset constructed by manually downloading documents from the UNFCCC website.

-- Over **56,000 documents** were available at the time of collection (February–April 2024).
+Out of all documents available on the website -  over 56000 at the time of collection (February–April 2024) - a selection is operated based on the following criteria:
-- Selection criteria:
-  - relevance to climate policy topics,
+  - Relevance to climate policy topics
+  - Relevance of document type
-  - English language,
+  - English language
-  - PDF format.
+  - PDF format
+More details on the topics covered and document types is available HERE.

-The final dataset includes **over 9,000 documents**.
+The final dataset counts over 9000 documents.

 Textual content is extracted and IPCC references are identified using keyword-based searches distinguishing:
 - overall IPCC references,